 V. Preparation of Draft GP Development Plan: After the Projectisation and Prioritisation, the Draft Plan shall be prepared by the line department for the concerned sector.
 The draft plan shall indicate works identified in each of the focus areas, fund allocation, timelines for completion of the works, output and outcome for the works.

 VI.
 Final GP Development Plan: The Draft Plan prepared by the Mandal Line Departments shall be placed before the Gram Panchayat.
 A special meeting of the Gram Panchayat shall be convened to discuss the Draft Plan, finalization and approval.
 The plan approved by the Gram Panchayat shall be placed before the Gram Sabha for validation.

 VII.
 Proposed Administrative Arrangements for Gram Panchayat development Plan:

 a.
-Human Resources: The services following categories of officers are available at the district level shall be utilised for carrying out the planning exercise
+Human Resources: The services following categories of officers are available at the district level shall be utilized for carrying out the planning exercise.

 i.
 Functionaries of GP under GP control